RenatodaCostaSantos/Data_analysis_projects/Challenging_Topics_Physics/README.md

 1 - Look in the ministery of education website and search for open source data.

-This would be the best approach but, unfortunately, the brazilian government is currently remodeling all the data due to the lack of anonimity on the so far, open available data.
+This would be the best approach but, unfortunately, the brazilian government is currently (September 2022) remodeling all the data due to the lack of anonimity on the so far, open available data.

 Given that, I will use a second approach: